LiorZ/hdac8_thesis/thesis.rst

 	This important structural feature is essential to catalysis - mutation of D101 to alanine results in a complete loss of enzyme activity on both histone and on the peptidic substrate *Vannini et al* used for their study.
 The authors suggests that the tight polar interactions that involves D101 keep the substrate at place during the deacetylation reaction.
 This particular residue shows remarkable conservation among class I and II HDACs despite the low overall sequence homology in this loop region.
 The alkyl chain of the acetylated lysine is  stabilized in the deep binding pocket by a hydrophobic interaction with F152 and F208 and one hydrogen bond to G151.

 ..
-ORA: this hydrophobic interaction looks a little like a stacking interaction to me ...
+(DONE) ORA: this hydrophobic interaction looks a little like a stacking interaction to me ...
 ..
-LIOR: Stacking interaction is a sub-type of hydrophobic interaction isn't it?
+LIOR: The two phenylalanines interact with the hydrophobic region of lysine .. are you sure its a stacking interaction?..

 ..

 	Although HDAC8 (and other HDAC-related deacetylases) are typically studied *in vitro* as Zn\ :sup:`2+` metal bound enzymes , the metal ion preference *in vitro* may differ.
 HDAC8 was shown to exhibit increased activity and even changed substrate specificity when substituted with Fe\ :sup:`2+` ions, suggesting that it could function with that metal also *in vivo* [30]_ and possibly have a cofactor based regulation.
 Crystal structures of HDAC8 coordinated with both Fe\ :sup:`2+` and Zn\ :sup:`2+` reveal similar metal coordination geometries [31]_.
 Additional monovalent cations such as K\ :sup:`+`  (was found to be the preferred metal *in vivo*) and Na\ :sup:`+` have also been identified in most crystal structures of HDAC8 in various peripheral sites and Gantt *et al* suggested that this interaction stabilizes the active conformation of the enzyme.
 [32]_

 ..
-ORA: what does the binding to peripheral sites indicate - what is the meaning of this finding?  - DONE
+(DONE) ORA: what does the binding to peripheral sites indicate - what is the meaning of this finding?

 ..